grafana/grafana/docs/sources/alerting/rules.md

 Alerting | Set alert rule state to `Alerting`
 Keep Last State | Keep the current alert rule state, what ever it is.

-If you an unreliable time series store that where queries sometime timesout or fail randomly you can set this option t `Keep Last State` to basically ignore them.
+If you an unreliable time series store that where queries sometime timeout or fail randomly you can set this option t `Keep Last State` to basically ignore them.

 ## Troubleshooting